mcmonkeyprojects/SwarmUI/docs/Features/README.md

 - [ControlNet](/docs/Features/ControlNet.md) for info about using ControlNets.
 - [Video](/docs/Features/Video.md) for info about generating videos.
 - [Custom Comfy Workflows](/docs/Features/Comfy-Workflows.md) for info about getting the most out of custom Comfy workflows in SwarmUI.
+- [Webhooks](/docs/Features/Webhooks.md) for info about custom defined webhooks triggered by your SwarmUI server.